JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 ## Obtaining the Compiler

-Kotlin/Native compiler is available for macOS, Linux, and Windows.
+The Kotlin/Native compiler is available for macOS, Linux, and Windows.
 It supports different targets including iOS (arm32, arm64, simulator x86_64), Windows (mingw32 and x86_64), Linux (x86_64, arm64, MIPS), macOS (x86_64), Raspberry PI, SMT32, WASM.
 For the full list of targets we can refer to the [Kotlin/Native overview](/docs/reference/native-overview.html).